-Today, January 20, 2020, marked my 100th morning of doing my Miracle Morning routine.
 Have you heard of The Miracle Morning?
 It is a book by Hal Elrod.
-He outlines 6 practices to do first thing in the morning that will change how you perceive, move and experience your day.
+He outlines 6 practices to do first thing in the morning that will change how you perceive, move, and experience your day.
 100 days ago, I decided to give it a try, and it has totally transformed my daily life.

 One of the 6 steps in this morning routine is reciting positive affirmations.
-It has gotten me thinking about the power of positive affirmations, and if that could translate to our students in our classrooms.
-When I first started reciting positive affirmations, it felt awkward, and ineffective.
+It has gotten me thinking about the power of positive affirmations for students, and how that could translate to our classrooms.
+When I first started reciting positive affirmations, it felt awkward and ineffective.
 But, I kept at it, and over time I found my mind going back to those affirmations throughout the day.
 When things would feel overwhelming, or I would get some negative feedback, I would close my eyes and I could see those printed affirmations.
 And, if I took a moment to think about what I had recited that morning, it would bring me a sense of peace and restore my positivity.
 Over time, I have come to fully believe and embrace those affirmations as reality.

 The Miracle Morning for Teachers